 Mathematics in detail

 At Warwick School, we take advantage of all of the competitions offered by the UKMT.
 These include individual challenges and follow-up rounds like the international Kangaroo and the prestigious Olympiad as well as team challenges with finals in London.
-Many of our students win certificates, medals and even the chance to attend a mathematics summer school at Oxford.
+Many of our pupils win certificates, medals and even the chance to attend a mathematics summer school at Oxford.
 For more details about the challenges, explore the UKMT website www.ukmt.org.uk

 Warwick School has an established programme of academic mentorship, and many students benefit from the opportunity to be supported by or to become a Mathematics Mentor.
-In the L6, students can apply to become one and if selected, their primary role is to run daily lunchtime support clinics where students can go to get support with homework, classwork or preparing for tests.
+In the L6, pupils can apply to become one and if selected, their primary role is to run daily lunchtime support clinics where pupils can go to get support with homework, classwork or preparing for tests.
 Our mentors may take on additional roles such as reading reports in assembly, introducing and thanking guest speakers and speaking to prospective students at open days.
-The programme provides a wonderful opportunity to develop our community, create leadership opportunities and support all of our students with their mathematics.
+The programme provides a wonderful opportunity to develop our community, create leadership opportunities and support all of our pupils with their mathematics.